corda/corda/docs/source/network-map.rst

 * The Corda node will query the network map service periodically according to the ``Expires`` attribute in the HTTP header.

-* The network map service returns a signed ``NetworkMap`` object, containing list of node info hashes and the network parameters hashes.
+* The network map service returns a signed ``NetworkMap`` object, containing list of node info hashes and the network parameters hash.

 * The node updates its local copy of ``NodeInfos`` if it is different from the newly downloaded ``NetworkMap``.